 What is the difference between Wi-Fi 6 and Wi-Fi 6E?

-Wi-Fi 6 (also known as 802.11ax) is designed for efficiency, not just raw speed.
-It’s like upgrading from a single-lane highway to a multi-lane expressway, allowing many devices to send and receive data simultaneously without bottlenecks.
-This is fantastic for homes with numerous connected gadgets.
-Wi-Fi 6E takes this a step further by introducing a brand-new, uncongested 6GHz band.
-Imagine having a completely empty highway dedicated solely to your newest, fastest devices.
-This 6GHz band offers incredible speed and lower latency, perfect for demanding tasks like VR gaming or high-resolution streaming.
+Wi-Fi 6 (802.11ax) enhances efficiency, allowing multiple devices to send and receive data simultaneously without bottlenecks, which is ideal for homes with many connected gadgets.
+Wi-Fi 6E expands on this by adding a new, uncongested 6GHz band.
+This 6GHz band offers superior speed and lower latency, making it perfect for demanding applications like VR gaming or high-resolution streaming.

 And What About Wi-Fi 7?

-Wi-Fi 7 (802.11be), or “Extremely High Throughput” (EHT), is the latest and greatest.
-While still relatively new to the market, it pushes the boundaries of speed and efficiency even further, offering theoretical speeds up to 4.8 times faster than Wi-Fi 6.
-It leverages all three bands (2.4GHz, 5GHz, and 6GHz) more intelligently, enhancing capacity and reducing latency to near-zero levels.
-If you’re looking to truly future-proof your network, especially with emerging technologies like advanced AI, high-resolution AR/VR, and ultra-low-latency gaming, a Wi-Fi 7 router is a powerful investment.
+Wi-Fi 7 (802.11be), or “Extremely High Throughput” (EHT), is the newest standard, offering theoretical speeds up to 4.8 times faster than Wi-Fi 6.
+It intelligently utilizes all three bands (2.4GHz, 5GHz, and 6GHz) to boost capacity and reduce latency to near-zero levels.
+For future-proofing your network, especially with emerging technologies like advanced AI, high-resolution AR/VR, and ultra-low-latency gaming, a Wi-Fi 7 router is a powerful investment.

 Key Features to Look for in the Best WiFi Router